Aryan123-rgb/resume.ai/README.md

-# resume.ai
+# Resume.AI

-An AI-powered resume builder that generates and compiles professional LaTeX resumes from structured user input — entirely in the browser.
+An AI-powered resume builder that generates and compiles professional LaTeX resumes from structured user input entirely in the browser.
+Both the compiled resume in pdf and latex can be downloaded

 ---

 ## What it does

-resume.ai lets you create a resume by filling out a form.
-Under the hood, a Groq LLM rewrites a LaTeX template using your data, compiles it to PDF inside a remote sandbox, and renders the result live in the editor — no local LaTeX installation required.
+Making a professional resume for your profile is always complicated task, not because of the latex code itself but also in finding the right template, so for solving that purpose I created a Resume.AI.
+An AI powered website which generates latex code using groq llm, compiles the latex code using a safe e2b sandbox environment and displays the pdf right in your browser.
+A mix of simple form builder and overleaf.

+On the first day of release it got **10+ active users**.

 ---

 ## Screenshots

 **Homepage**

 ![Homepage](./public/homepage.png)

 **Dashboard — browse & create projects**

 ![Dashboard](./public/dashboard.png)

 **Resume form editor**

 ![Form Editor](./public/formpage.png)

 ---